apideck-libraries/portman/examples/testsuite-assign-overwrite/readme.md

 ## assignVariables with usage in overwriteRequestQueryParams

-In combination with the `overwrites` option, you can then chain the Creation operation with the Read/Update/Delete operations.
+In combination with the `overwrites` option, you can then chain the creation operation with the read/update/delete operations.
 You can use the same template expressions to target the Postman variables.

 ```yaml